CristianColdea/EM_efficiency_map/README.md

 * The final objective is to have a script able to deliver the efficiency value for a certain electric motor working on a specific torque and speed/rpm.
 * This is necessary for a Hybrid Electric Vehicle (HEV) Reinforcement Learning optimization.
 * CAVEAT_1 The regression coefficients were normalised to base values, which are 250 Nm for torque and 12 kr/mim for speed (this is the rated motor speed     used for the model).
 * CAVEAT_2 The script covers the situation of motor operating under constant torque and power.
 The user must be sure the motor works under this regimes     indeed.
-Moreover, the motor speed border between the two afore mentioned working regimes must be known (e.g., (3-3.3) kr/min as upper limit of constant   torque regime).
+Moreover, the motor speed border between the two aforementioned working regimes must be known (e.g., (3-3.3) kr/min as upper limit of constant   torque regime).

 ## Screenshots
 ![Example screenshot](EM_efficiency.png)